-- Objectives: To understand consumer experiences and reasons for using P2P payment platforms. - Methodology: Online survey via NORC's AmeriSpeak online probability panel, with sample targeting panelists ages 18 or older - Qualifications: Ages 18 or older; goes online or accesses the Internet (e.g., sending or receiving email) - Sample: NORC's AmeriSpeak online probability panel, n=2,842 adults ages 18 and over - Interviewing Dates: November 4-8, 2019 - Weighting: Sample were weighted to the population by age, gender, and race/ethnicity. - Margin of error: Total sample: ±2.5 percent at the 95 percent confidence level
+- Objectives: To understand Washington state consumer experiences and reasons for using P2P payment platforms. - Methodology: Online survey via NORC's AmeriSpeak® Panel, a probability-based panel, and from Dynata's non-probability online opt-in panel, with sample targeting Washington adults ages 18 and older.
+The AmeriSpeak panel is designed to be representative of national general household population, with the Washington AmeriSpeak cases being a subsample from a national general population survey. - Qualifications: Ages 18 or older; resides in Washington state; goes online or accesses the Internet (e.g., sending or receiving email) - Sample: NORC's AmeriSpeak online probability panel, n=893 adults ages 18 and over - Interviewing Dates: November 4-8, 2019 - Weighting: Sample were weighted to the population by age, gender, and race/ethnicity. - Margin of error: ± 4.1 percent at the 95 percent confidence level